kanannuruyevs/kanannuruyevs/README.md

 I'm learning programming via ChatGPT & Bing Chat by focusing mainly in Python 👨🏻‍💻 and occasionally, exploring different kinds of software, including apps and extensions with contributing by opening issues and fixing grammar errors in documentation 💻.

-Open to collaborate with like-minded people 👯 and share ideas to help each other for our future progress in dev journey 🌱.

 ## Projects
 - [My Venn Diagram](https://github.com/kanansnote/My-Venn-Diagram) - the project focuses on a career path exploration, including MBTI Cognitive Functions.
 That was the main cause for returning to programming stuff after 6 months of delay.
 - [My Business Calendar](https://github.com/kanansnote/My-Business-Calendar) - the project is designed to provide a personalized calendar experience.
 Inspired by the idea of creating a business calendar with PowerPoint Slides in accordance of client's specifications working at Upwork.